 Western Australia boasts one of the longest walking trails in the world.
 The Bibbulmun Track stretches 1,000 km from Kalamunda in Perth to Albany in the south-west.
 The Track is popular with locals, interstate and overseas visitors alike.
 Choose a section of the Track for a day of amazing scenery or challenging walks or, if you’re game, tackle the whole Track.
 Due to its size, the Track is divided into nine sections.

-The first leg is 202 km from Kalamunda to Dwellingup.
+The Darling Range leg is 202 km from Kalamunda to Dwellingup.
 The first few campsites are only 10 km apart, but there is only one hut on this leg.
 The Mt Wells campsite is an old fire lookout with a hut used by fire watchmen.
 There are no townsites between the start and finish points on this 12-day leg, so food supply drops are required.
 Spectacular views can be seen from the top of Mundaring Weir and Lake CY O’Connor, Mt Dale, Mt Cuthbert, Mt Vincent, Mt Cooke and Boonerring Hill.
 This part of the Track is popular with day walkers.

 Dwellingup to Collie

-The second leg is 102 km of timber and fruit growing country to the east of Pinjarra.
+Map 2 is the second leg is 102 km of timber and fruit growing country to the east of Pinjarra.
 The seven-day section provides a range of recreation opportunities including the 11-metre tree top at the Forest Heritage Centre and School of Wood, canoeing and whitewater rafting at Baden Powel water spout on the Murray River.
 Other tourist stops include the Hotham Valley steam train and WA’s only World War Two POW Camp.